Documentation for the Textpattern plugin smd_user_manager by Stef Dawson follows this short message from our sponsor ;-)

-If you like my code and use it a lot, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot by following the Donate button below to PayPal.
+If you like my code and deem it worthy, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot, either via paypal.me/stefdawson or by following the Donate button below to PayPal.
 Thanks!

 Complete user / group / privs management.
 Features: